smudge/decks/railsconf-2022/slides.md

 <!--
 Starting with the idea of deploying an entire cluster of services.

-And the choice there should be obvious right?
-From a maintainability standpoint, why keep a _bunch_ of apps running if we really only cared about one app.
+Because, from a maintainability standpoint, why keep a _bunch_ of apps running if we really only care about one app.
 The thing we wanted to demo.

 And that got us thinking, because at Betterment we already have a way of running our Rails apps in isolation.
 -->